-Through the permutation test, we observe that the mean starting salary for males is estimated to be \$515.4 to \$1098.7 larger than the mean starting salary for females (95% confidence interval).
-We never see a permuted difference in means close to our observed value.
-Therefore, we reject the null hypothesis (p < 0.001) and conclude that the salaries of the men are significantly higher than that of the women.
+Through the permutation test, we observe that the mean starting salary for males is significantly larger than the mean starting salary for females, as we never see a permuted difference in means close to our observed value.
+Therefore, we reject the null hypothesis (p < 0.001) and conclude that the salaries of the men are higher than that of the women back in the population.